-To put these models into context, if you own a cellphone, a television, or have used ride-share services, you’ve been exposed to both.
-Some businesses rely on subscription pricing, exclusively.
-Others find that adding usage-based pricing to their subscription models provides great financial benefits and higher customer retention.
-This is because usage-based billing offers flexibility, affordability, and in some cases a lower initial commitment point for customers.
+To put these models into context, if you own a cellphone, purchase a streaming service, or use ride-share services, you’ve been exposed to at least one of these billing models (and in some cases both).
+Some businesses rely on subscription pricing exclusively.
+Others find that adding usage-based pricing to their subscription model provides greater financial benefits and higher customer retention.
+The reason: usage-based pricing offers flexibility, affordability, and a lower entry barrier.

 At the enterprise level, usage-based pricing is commonly used for infrastructure services and cloud computing.
 Think of Amazon Web Services (AWS) where there’s a great deal of variation between individual customers and enterprise use.
-For example, with subscription billing a vendor charges a flat rate for every 100 transactions of any amount.
-However usage-based metering allows the vendor to track the first 100 transactions, then charge for additional transactions at a different flat rate or a percentage of the original rate.
+For example, with subscription billing the company may charge a flat rate for every 100 transactions.
+However, usage-based pricing allows the business to track the first 100 transactions, then charge for additional transactions at a different flat rate or at a percentage of the additional transactions.

-Beyond subscription model businesses, innovation has driven many that rely solely on pay-as-you-go billing.
-This usage-based pricing is the driving force behind an entirely new economic model.
+Innovation has and continues to influence usage-based business models.
+Usage-based billing is the driving force behind a new economic model.
 Consider the Uber’s and Airbnb’s of the world, which have defined a new shared economy.
-With consumption-based pricing, these companies deliver a service between the driver or host, and charge the customer based on variables like time, distance traveled or nights reserved.
-A portion of the charge then goes back to Uber or Airbnb.
+With usage-based pricing, these companies can deliver services and charge the customer based on variables like time, distance traveled, nights reserved, or peak travel time.

 Why Are Companies Switching to Usage-based Pricing?